 What happens with vehicles hired for use by staff for a day or more?

-Hire vehicles do not need a Licence to Hunt permit; the administration staff should utilise a one-day visitor parking permit, which is free and provided from the appropriate reception, and display that permit on the dashboard of the vehicle.
+Hire vehicles do not need a Licence to Hunt permit; staff should book a visitor carpark.
 If a UoW fleet vehicle is being used, as it is a branded University vehicle it does not need any form of permit.

-What if I drive my mobile home to campus for the day, or bring a vehicle towing a trailer?
+What if I drive my campervan to campus for the day, or bring a vehicle towing a trailer?

-If you are parked in the staff or general parking areas and take up more than one parking space, then you will need to pay an additional daily parking fee if you have a LTH permit, or pay two daily parking fees if you do not have a LTH permit.
-Staff who have a Numbered Park will not be able to park an oversized vehicle in their space.
+If you are parked in the staff or general parking areas and take up more than one parking space, you will need to pay an additional daily parking fee if you have a LTH permit, or pay two daily parking fees if you do not have a LTH permit.
+Staff who have a numbered park will not be able to park an oversized vehicle in their space.